 One of the most significant impacts of 3D render farms has been on smaller studios and independent creators.
 With the ability to outsource rendering to a render farm, these studios and creators can focus on the creative aspects of production without restrictive operational expenses.
 This has led to a proliferation of new creators in the animation and VFX industries, allowing for more diverse voices and perspectives to be represented in the medium.

 For example, thanks to the ability to allocate resources to rendering on-demand, creators and small teams can now produce high-quality animation and VFX on a budget that would have been impossible a few years ago.
-This has led to a surge in the number of independent works in the market.
+As a result, there has been a surge in the number of independent works in the market.

 The increased availability of high-quality animation and VFX has made it possible for more people to access and enjoy more types of content, which would have been considered too niche or even outlandish in the past.
 Funding platforms and Social Media are perfect avenues for short-form content that can grow into something bigger and they also make it easier for benefactors to gauge interest in a project, reducing the amount of gate-keeping in 3D production.